 DeWalt says running the DCS573 Advantage saw on a 6 amp hr Flexvolt battery gives it up to 77% more power than using a 5 amp hr 20V battery.
 And in my testing I found that to be true.

 So what do I think the DCS573 Advantage saw?

 First, it’s a dog on a 5 amp 20V.
-Maybe it runs faster on a 6 or 8 amp 20V but I’m not interested in carrying any 20V larger than a 5amp unless it also runs my 60V tools.
+Maybe it runs faster on a 6 or 8 amp 20V but I’m not interested in carrying any 20V batteries larger than my go-to 5 amps unless they also run my 60V tools.

 Second, I rarely run out of juice, but when I do it’s the 60V batteries that come to the rescue, not the other way around.
 So the idea of running out of Flex power and needing a 20V to save the day doesn’t resonate.

-Third, I only need to carry a 6.5″ but if I were to carry a 7.25″ it wouldn’t be a pretender to the throne.
-Of all the saws I’ve tested so far the 60V Flexvolt DCS578 is King.
+Third, I only need to carry a 6.5″ saw but if I were to carry a 7.25″ it wouldn’t be a pretender to the throne.
+Of all the saws I’ve tested so far the 60V DCS578 is the King.

 All that said, people have different reasons for what tools work best for them so I wouldn’t be surprised if the Advantage saw was a better choice for some.
 For me it’s a hard pass.